 Located on the northeastern tip of the Yucatan Peninsula, Holbox Island is a small fishing village that has become increasingly popular with tourists in recent years.

-At only 1 mile wide and 26 miles long, this laid-back tropical island is home to widespread white sand beaches, shallow turquoise waters, and an abundance of wildlife.
+At only 1 mile wide and 26 miles long, this laid-back tropical island is home to widespread white sand beaches, shallow turquoise waters, and abundant wildlife.

-Despite its growing popularity, Holbox remains an affordable place to live, with a cost of living that is lower than many other beach destinations in Mexico.
-You can live comfortably in Holbox on as little as $1,500 USD per month, depending on your lifestyle.
+Despite its growing popularity, Holbox remains an affordable place to live, with a lower cost of living than many other beach destinations in Mexico.
+Depending on your lifestyle, you can live comfortably in Holbox for as little as $1,500 USD per month.

 When it comes to apartment rentals, you can pay more for a rental close to the beach or live more cheaply in the town center.
 Plus, there are no cars on the island – only golf carts and bicycles – so you’ll save money on transportation costs.

 If you’re looking for things to do, there’s no shortage of options.
-You can explore the island’s many beaches, go swimming with whale sharks (in season), and even see the bioluminescence that lights up the waters around Holbox at night.
+You can explore the island’s many beaches, swim with whale sharks (in season), and even see the bioluminescence that lights up the waters around Holbox at night.

 Plus, living in Holbox means you can take advantage of the many beautiful Holbox hotels and rent beach beds to relax at their beautiful beachfront lounge areas.

-There are also plenty of easygoing restaurants and bars to enjoy, as well as a lively nightlife scene.
+There are also plenty of casual restaurants and bars to enjoy, as well as a lively nightlife scene.

 Overall, Holbox is an affordable, laid-back beach destination that is perfect for those looking for a remote place to relax and enjoy the natural beauty of Mexico.